arthuralmeidadev/lebre/README.md

 ## Description

-Lebre is caching database server built in Go designed to be fast and simple.
+Lebre is a caching database server built in Go designed to be fast and simple.
 These are the available CLI commands

 ```